mars-sim/mars-sim.github.io/content/_index.md

 {{% blocks/feature icon="fa-solid fa-city" title="Settlements"%}}

 Settlements comprised habitable buildings and utility infrastructures.

 Greenhouses, algae farms, fish ponds are maintained to produce food.

 Manufacturing and resource processing are made to further expand the settlement.

-Trading and commerce occur between settlements.
+Trading of goods occur between settlements to facilitate the economic viability of commerce

-Settlements initially follow mission agenda set by their reporting authorities (such as **NASA**) in exchange for resource and manpower supports from Earth resupply missions.
+Settlements initially follow the roadmaps and mission agendas established by their reporting authorities (such as **NASA**) in exchange for resource and manpower supports from Earth resupply missions.

 {{% /blocks/feature %}}

 {{% blocks/feature icon="fa-solid fa-briefcase" title="Missions" %}}
 Surface missions are proposed by experienced mission planners for conducting explorations outside settlement's premise.

 Settlers are to identify regions of Resource of Interest (ROI) for mining exploration.

-Future construction missions would set up weather stations and communication towers on major corridors of transportation and commerce.
+Future construction missions include setting up weather stations and communication towers as strategies to unlock transportation corridors that would vastly improve commerce and tourism.

 {{% /blocks/feature %}}

 {{% /blocks/section %}}

 {{% blocks/section color="secondary" %}}
-Please read on for more [information](/docs/about/).
+For further details, please read on what the project [model and simulate](/docs/about/).

 {{% /blocks/section %}}